elvinos/Final-Report/LatestBuild/ReportSections/sectionbuild.md

   \label{batCapGen}
 \end{figure}

 After the battery degrades below 80\% of it's new maximum capacity, the battery is regarded to be at its' end of life phase.
 It is important to note that there potential for a large amount of capacity to be delivered beyond this point, however as seen in figure \ref{batCapGen}, the battery tends to degrade a lot quicker.
-There are also issues with power degrade
+There are also issues with power degradation

 The literature review revealed these factors to have the greatest effect on the rate in which the battery decays: